 This is a project which is organized under the Aviation History Museum Sola, and whose mission is to stand for the further working with plane.

 The project's steering committee

-In order to ensure a professional and comprehensive management of the project, the museum has established a steering committee with members from the Foundation Aviation Museum Sola, Jærmuseet and Venneforeningen Aviation Museum Sola.
-The group takes care of the planning and all significant decisions related to the work of Heinkel.
+In order to ensure a professional and comprehensive management of the project, the museum has established a steering committee with members from Foundation Aviation Museum Sola, Jærmuseet and Venneforeningen Aviation Museum Sola.
+The group takes care of planning and all significant decisions related to the work of Heinkel.

 The way forward

 plane, there will probably be a need for a fixed maintenance program to secure